 Infidelity and money.
 Two delicate subjects.
 Separately, each spark provocative responses.
 Together: highly flammable.
 No one appreciates a messy relationship, nor messy money.

 When it comes to money, there are no limits to what some may do if their livelihood has been threatened by indiscretion.
 How many seething mates fight tooth and nail to rip open the pocketbook and inflict deep revenge on the straying party?
 Numerous.
 Raging emotions alone do enough damage without the monetary snag.
-Then there’s the physical: property damage (insurance and repair issues), bodily harm (hospital stays), funeral expenses for whomever (each is a potential victim); all possible, and all cost money.
-So, why sully life with preventable financial set-backs?
+Then there’s the physical: property damage (insurance and repair issues), bodily harm (doctor visits, hospital stays), funeral expenses for whomever (each is a potential victim); all possible, and all cost money.
+So, why sully life with preventable financial setbacks?

 As you can see, the break-up of a couple and family due to fidelity gone astray lends itself to many distressing factors.
 The examples aren’t meant to be sensational: They exist, they’re real.
 Economically, infidelity can plunge people into murky areas of which they’re not familiar or comfortable.
 This isn’t just about an inconvenience or hiccup with regards to your financial health.
 It can set the tone for bankruptcy and government aid.
-It’s evident the domestic socioeconomic framework is at stake.
+The domestic socio-economic framework is at stake.

 We are all society at large.